 ADVERTISEMENT

-If you’re looking for an instrument to quickly take to a rehearsal, lesson, or gig, you’re better off with a portable piano.
-A universal stand will complete the instrument, and in many cases, the included standard sustain pedal will suffice for now.
+If you need an instrument that’s easy to take to rehearsals, lessons, or gigs, a portable piano is the better choice.
+A universal stand will complete the setup, and in many cases, the included standard sustain pedal will be sufficient for the time being.

 Additional features cost: The fact that the back panel of the stand is not the same height as the instrument at the top, which leaves a gap, is common in this price range.
 (Image Source: Korg)

-• Weighted keyboards with hammer action and a surface coating for better grip (“Ebony/Ivory-Feel”)
+• Weighted keys with hammer action and a textured surface for better grip (“Ebony/Ivory Feel”)

-• MIDI recorder with 2 tracks and practice songs
+• MIDI recorder with two tracks and built-in practice songs

-• Availability in two to three color variants
+• Availability in two or three color finishes

 Ebony and Ivory, Playing in Perfect Harmony…